kaapana/kaapana/docs/source/tech-basics/helm_charts.rst

 For a better understanding of how Helm works, it is recommended to read the `Helm documentation <https://helm.sh/docs/>`_.

 To quickly get started with Helm, refer to the `Helm Quickstart Guide <https://helm.sh/docs/intro/quickstart/>`_.
-Note that the :term:`server-deployment-script` uses snap to fetch the latest Helm version during installation.
+Note that the :term:`server-installation-script` uses snap to fetch the latest Helm version during installation.

 For a detailed explanation of how to use templates in Helm, refer to `Helm Chart Template Guide <https://helm.sh/docs/chart_template_guide>`_.